Table of Contents

 This is what creates the sticky, clammy feeling many people describe — even when the room itself feels cool.

-Comforters that fail to manage humidity consistently tend to cause this cycle night after night.
+Comforters that fail to manage humidity consistently tend to create this cycle night after night.

-Some comforters are designed to manage both heat and moisture at the fiber level, rather than just trapping warmth.
+Some breathable comforters are designed to manage both heat and moisture at the insulation level, rather than simply trapping warmth.

 These designs: